lzwjava/blog-source/original/2025-01-16-farming-en.md

 When sowing, there are insects in the farmland.
 We threshed grain using a machine.
 The sun, water, and air help rice grow.
 Floods and droughts can destroy crops.
 The distance between rice plants matters; they shouldn't be too close together.

+At times, there are fires in the mountains.
+People work to grow vegetables or perform other kinds of farming work in the summer or autumn.
+Sometimes, it is easy to cause fires that can spread across the entire mountain.

 People use fertilizer, but I'm skeptical about its effectiveness.

 It teaches people patience and the principles of nature.